pangeo-data/geo-open-hack-2024/docs/setup/users-getting-started.md

 ## Clone the github repository

-To get a local copy of the `geo-open-hack-2024` repository, you can clone it on your local computer and/or server:
+To get a local copy of the `geo-open-hack-2024` repository, you can clone it on your local computer and/or server.
+Open a terminal in the JupyterHub and clone the repository with the following command:

 ```
 git clone https://github.com/pangeo-data/geo-open-hack-2024.git